dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 Apps and blockchains alike sometimes need a cryptocurrency or token to thrive, encourage growth, govern the protocol, or any sort of utility.
 However, other times, the token is _basically useless_ or simply not necessary to have.
 This is (IMO) the first thing to consider when buying a token or investing in a project.

 Other times, even if the token has some utility, it simply serves the purpose of governance.
-Projects with tokens that only serve the purpose of *governance*[<sup>[1]</sup>](#glossary) are provably **not a good investment** when compared to big cryptos.
+Projects with tokens that only serve the purpose of *governance*<a onclick="captureSection('#token-utility')" href="#glossary"><sup>[1]</sup></a> are provably **not a good investment** when compared to big cryptos.
 We can clearly see this when we take a large project's token like UNI (Uniswap), 1INCH (1inch) or CAKE (Pancakeswap, a Uniswap V2 fork) and we take their ratio vs ETH or BTC:

 ### UNI/ETH Ratio